Important End-of-Year Business Filing Reminders

 - At least $600 prizes and awards or other income payments.

 - Gross proceeds paid to attorneys not reported on 1099-NEC

 There are penalties which range from $50 to $290 per return or statement associated with the late filing, non-filing, and incorrect filing of forms.
 The penalty for intentional disregard is a minimum of $580 per return.

 To ensure you have the proper information for filing 1099s on time, every qualifying vendor should fill out and sign a Form W-9 before they begin work.
 The W-9 should be retained in your tax records.
 For the current form click here.
 Please note: A sole proprietor or single member LLC that files their business information on a 1040 return, must provide their name on Line 1 and their personal Social Security number in Part 1.

 Note: If a vendor has an ITIN, additional federal and state withholding requirements may apply.

-An ITIN or an Individual Taxpayer Identification Number is a tax processing number issued by the Internal Revenue Service (IRS).
+An ITIN (Individual Taxpayer Identification Number) is a tax processing number issued by the Internal Revenue Service (IRS).
 An ITIN is a nine-digit number and always begins with the number 9 and has a 7 or 8 as the fourth digit, for example 9XX-7X-XXXX.

-North Carolina requires withholding on payments made to contractors who do not provide a taxpayer identification number, as well as, nonresident contractors and ITIN contractors.
+North Carolina requires withholding on payments made to contractors who do not provide a taxpayer identification number, nonresident contractors and ITIN contractors.
 Click here for additional information.